branneman/frntndr/readme.md

   - [Node.js](http://nodejs.org/), 0.10 or bigger (tested up until 0.10.25)
   - [Ruby](http://www.ruby-lang.org/en/) (shipped with OSX)

-2. Download most recent stable: [github.com/branneman/frontend-library/archive/master.zip](https://github.com/branneman/frontend-library/archive/master.zip)
+2. Download most recent stable: [github.com/branneman/frntndr/archive/0.3.zip](https://github.com/branneman/frntndr/archive/0.3.zip)

-3. Unzip the contents of the `frontend-library-master` directory into your new project directory.
+3. Unzip the contents of the `frntndr-0.3` directory into your new project directory.

 4. Run these commands to setup your environment: